toggio/SecureTokenizer/README.md

 - Creating a psudo-randomly generated second part of the token `$lsToken` that is encrypted using the nonce as key.
 - For time-based tokens, ensuring they are securely hashed (using SHA-256) for client-side (JavaScript) use, such as AJAX requests.
 - Ensuring all tokens are obfuscated and securely encrypted using both XOR operations and AES-256 encryption for maximum security.
-- Checking validity of received tokens even with time-based check
+- Checking validity of received tokens even with time-based check.

 ## Customization and Advanced Usage
 SecureTokenizer allows for detailed customization, including key changes and change time validity.
-For advanced usage and customization options, refer to the examples provided with the library and the next section explaining the various properties and methods of this class.
+For advanced usage and customization options, refer to the examples provided with the library and the next section explaining the public properties and methods of this class.

 ## Public properties and methods